Lumi-supercomputer/lumi-userguide/docs/computing/jobs/distribution-binding.md

-# Distribution and Binding
+# Distribution & binding options

+This section is a deep dive into the advanced topic of binding and distributing tasks via Slurm on LUMI.

+## Background

 [distribution]: #distribution

 [srun]: https://slurm.schedmd.com/srun.html
 [numa]: https://en.wikipedia.org/wiki/Non-uniform_memory_access
+[lumi-c]: ../../computing/systems/lumic.md

-A compute nodes consist of a hierarchy of building blocks: one or more sockets (processors), consisting of multiple physical cores each with one or more logical threads, enabling simultaneous multithreading.
+A compute node consists of a hierarchy of building blocks: one or more sockets (processors), consisting of multiple physical cores each with one or more logical threads, enabling simultaneous multithreading.

 <figure>